nodkz/graphql-mongoose/README.md

-# Died unpublished to npm due heavy structure of app and new middleware based module https://github.com/nodkz/graphql-compose
+# Died unpublished to npm due heavy structure of app and new plugin-based module https://github.com/nodkz/graphql-compose

 ### Example of `schema` file: